zenml-io/zenml/docs/book/advanced-guide/pipelines/step-metadata.md

 more information on which attributes and methods the `StepContext` provides.
 {% endhint %}

----
-description: How to access run names and other global data from within a step
+## How to access run names and other global data from within a step
----

 In addition to [Step Fixtures](#using-step-contexts), ZenML provides another interface where ZenML data can be accessed from within a step, the